Alaska Aurora Borealis Photo Workshop

 Personal Gear List

 • Lots of warm clothes!
-We will email you a recommended list with many more details.
+We will email a recommended packing list with many more details.
+We will also hold a pre-workshop zoom meeting with all participants.

 • Microspikes are recommended for walking on slick surfaces.